-- A naturalization plan should be prepared for the area (286 m2) depicted on Figure 3. - Revegetation with native species should occur in the area shown on Figure 3.
-This is to be completed with a mix of locally native tree, shrub, and groundcover species.
+- A revegetation plan that enhances existing vegetation is to be prepared with the use of a mix of locally native tree, shrub, and groundcover species.
 A list of suitable species is provided below in Table 2 and Table 3.
 Following planting, these areas are to be left unmaintained, to restore the shoreline buffer. - Shrubs and groundcover should be installed between 0.3 to 1.5 m apart depending on size (small-0.3 m, medium 0.8 m, and large 1.5 m). - All installed woody plants (i.e., trees and shrubs) should be native to Hastings Highlands and suitable to site conditions (e.g., light regime, moisture regime, etc.).
-Table 2 below lists tree, shrub, and ground cover species native to Hastings Highlands. - All installed shrubs are recommended to consist of potted material in 1-3 gallon pots. - All woody plants should be installed such that the root crown/trunk flare is exposed above the soil surface to ensure proper oxygenation of the rooting zone (see Appendix 2 for Planting Guide). - All installed woody plants should be watered (deep soaking) following installation. - The optimal time for woody plant installations is the spring (i.e., May) or fall (i.e., mid-September to early-October). - The shoreline buffer areas are to be planted so that seasonal maintenance is not required and will be left to fill in and naturalize through succession.

-- Groundcover planting "pods" can be created between tree and shrub plantings to naturalize and fill in open areas and create a naturalized look to the property.
-Suggested species for the subject property are included in Table 3. - The property owner is required to submit dated photographs of the shoreline buffer and riparian areas to the Township on a yearly basis, taken from the same locations, for a period of 10 years.
+Table 2 below lists tree, shrub, and ground cover species native to Hastings Highlands. - · All installed shrubs are recommended to consist of potted material in 1-3 gallon pots. - All woody plants should be installed such that the root crown/trunk flare is exposed above the soil surface to ensure proper oxygenation of the rooting zone (see Appendix 2 for Planting Guide). - · All installed woody plants should be watered (deep soaking) following installation. - The optimal time for woody plant installations is the spring (i.e., May) or fall (i.e., mid-September to early-October). - The shoreline buffer areas are to be planted so that seasonal maintenance is not required and will be left to fill in and naturalize through succession. - Groundcover planting "pods" can be created between tree and shrub plantings to naturalize and fill in open areas and create a naturalized look to the property.
+Suggested species for the subject property are included in Table 3. - The property owner is required to submit dated photographs of the shoreline buffer and riparian areas to the Township on a yearly basis, taken from the same locations, for a period of 5 years.